AdobeDocs/deliverability-learn.en/help/first-impressions/address-collection-and-list-growth.md

 ## Data quality and hygiene

 Collecting data is only part of the challenge.
 You also need to make sure the data is both accurate and usable.
 You should have basic format filters in place.
 An email address isn’t valid if it doesn’t include an “@” or “.” for example.
 Be sure to not allow common alias addresses, which are also referred to as role accounts (like “info,” “admin,” “sales,” “support,” and so on).
-Role ac-counts can present risk because, by their nature, the recipient contains a group of people as op-posed to a single subscriber.
+Role accounts can present risk because, by their nature, the recipient contains a group of people as opposed to a single subscriber.
 Expectations and tolerance can vary within a group, which risks complaints, varying engagement, unsubscribes, and general confusion.

 Here are a few solutions to common issues you may run into with your email address data: